GowreeshaGudapati/To_Do_List/README.md

 # Java Swing To-Do List Application
-A simple desktop To-Do List application built in Java Swing that allows users to add and delete tasks with a clean, minimal UI.
-Perfect for beginners learning Java GUI development.
+This is a Java Swing-based To-Do List application that allows users to manage their daily tasks efficiently.
+The application supports adding, deleting, marking tasks as complete (with a green check style), clearing all tasks, and saving tasks persistently in a text file.

 Features
-* Add Tasks – Type your task and click Add Task.
+* Add Task – Quickly add new tasks.

+* Mark as Complete  – Click a task to toggle between complete/incomplete (green text for completed).

-* Delete Tasks – Select a task and click Delete Task (or press the delete button).
+* Delete Task – Remove selected tasks from the list.

+* Clear All – Remove all tasks at once.

-* Scrollable Task List – Tasks are displayed in a scrollable list.
+* Persistent Storage – Tasks are saved in tasks.txt and automatically loaded when the app starts.

-* Single Selection Mode – Avoids accidental multiple deletions.

-Popup Warnings – Alerts when you try to delete without selecting a task.

 Technologies Used
-* Java (JDK 8+)
+* Java 19

-* Swing (Built-in Java GUI toolkit)
+* Swing (JFrame, JButton, JTextField, JCheckBox, JList)

+* File I/O for saving and loading tasks